bestquark/mentpy/README.md

 </div>

 The `MentPy` library is an open-source software for simulations of measurement-based quantum computing circuits.
-This is an ongoing project by Luis Mantilla, Dmytro Bondarenko, Polina Feldmann, and Robert Raussendorf.
 Currently, this package is under development and is not ready for public use.

 ## Installation